Percival33/github-api/README.md

 }
 ```

-While endpoints about this API, holds zeros in meta field.
+While endpoints which do not make request to Github API, holds zeros in meta fields.

 | Status code | Description                                        |
 | :---------: | :------------------------------------------------- |